jeremyikwuje/monierate-website/src/blog/nibss-what-it-is-and-how-it-works.md

 **Interoperability:**

 We have mentioned that the NIBSS is an industry-owned product.
 Technically, this means one thing.
-All institutions within the industry would have to find a common ground for use of the product.
+All institutions within the industry would have to find a common ground for the use of the product.

 The interoperability function of NIBSS stems from having such common use.
 It prompts banks to communicate with each other and partner towards delivering payment services across the country.